Tampa suspect admitted to owning gun linked to killings, police say

 Story highlights

+- Howell Donaldson III was ordered held without bond until his next hearing

-- Police matched his gun to three shootings
+- Police matched his gun to three shootings, they said

-(CNN)Cell phone data, shell casings and a gun helped police link a 24-year-old man to a series of fatal shootings that paralyzed Tampa residents for nearly two months.
+(CNN)Cell phone data, shell casings and a gun helped police link a 24-year-old man to a series of fatal shootings that paralyzed Tampa residents for nearly two months, investigators said.

-Howell Donaldson III is facing four counts of first-degree murder in the killings of three men and a woman in Tampa's Seminole Heights neighborhood.
+Howell Donaldson III faces four counts of first-degree murder in the killings of three men and a woman over roughly five weeks in October and November in Tampa's Seminole Heights neighborhood.

-Despite his arrest and the evidence, the motive behind the killings remains a mystery.
+Still, the motive behind the killings remains a mystery.

+Donaldson was arrested late Tuesday and appeared in court Thursday morning for his first hearing.
+In court, he stood quietly in handcuffs wearing a green safety smock designed to prevent self-harm.
+He was ordered held without bond until a hearing Tuesday.

-Donaldson is set to appear in court for his first hearing Thursday morning but without a confession to the killings, investigators have more work to do.
+Donaldson has not confessed to the killings, police have said, adding that investigators have more work to do.

-During interrogations, Donaldson only admitted to owning the weapon, police said.
+During interrogations, Donaldson admitted to owning the weapon, police said.
 He said he was unfamiliar with the Seminole Heights neighborhood and did not have an association with anyone in the area, an arrest affidavit states.

-When police told him that his firearm and ammunition matched the weapon they believed was used for the first three murders and that cellphone location data connected him to an address near the scenes of the three murders, Donaldson declined to explain and requested the presence of an attorney, the affidavit states.
+When police told him that his firearm and ammunition matched the weapon they believed was used for the first three murders and that cell phone location data connected him to an address near the scenes of the three murders, Donaldson declined to explain and requested the presence of an attorney, the affidavit states.

-He has not retained an attorney and will likely be appointed one at his court appearance.

 A 'quiet, polite young man'

-Donaldson or "Trai" -- as many call him -- did not stand out as a violent person for many who knew him.
+Donaldson or "Trai," as many call him, did not stand out as a violent person for many who knew him.

 "He is the most quiet, polite young man," said Tony Estevez, a neighbor who has known Donaldson for about 20 years.
 "I've never seen him say a bad word."